LFRezende/Hyperchain-LAF2BD/README.md

 - Artificial Inteligence algorithms for fluency parameters;
 - Non-Relational and Relational Databases ;
 - An IBFT 2.O Blockchain for resilient storage of specific databits.

+In this repository, the latter will be the focus of development.

+## Technology

+The preferred framework of choice is Hyperledger Besu, as it is an Ethereum Client framework, capable of developing Private Blockchains in a Proof of Authority consensus mechanism.